Phil-Venter/discord-message-reaper/README.md

-# discord.js v13 template
+# discord.js v13 message reaper

-This is a simple discord bot template, run `init.sh`, and set your details in `src/config.json` to get started.
+This is a simple discord bot meant for semi private chats, messages will dissapear after x seconds if set up on a channel, run `init.sh`, and set your details in `src/config.json` to get started.

-The idea behind this template is to seperate concerns as much as possible.

 Go wild have fun.